dhlab-basel/Sipi/manual/lua.rst

 use the system's Lua interpreter or package manager.

-The Lua interepreter in Sipi runs in a multithreaded environment: each connection runs in its own thread and has its own Lua interpreter.
+The Lua interepreter in Sipi runs in a multithreaded environment: each request runs in its own thread and has its own Lua interpreter.
 Therefore, only Lua packages that are known to be thread-safe may be used.